kevinknielsen/superfan-core/docs/FINANCIAL_INTEGRITY_SYSTEM.md

 Every point in circulation must be backed by real money in escrow to prevent infinite money creation and ensure venues/merchants get paid when points are spent.

+### Monetary Peg and Accounting Rules

+- **USD Peg**: Points are pegged to USD cents (1 point = 0.01 USD)
+- **Internal Accounting**: All escrow and settlement accounting is maintained in USD cents
+- **Rounding Rules**: Use banker's rounding (round-to-even) for all point↔USD conversions
+- **Rounding Boundaries**: Round only at conversion boundaries and display; track fractional cents separately
+- **FX Handling**:
+  - Authorized FX rate source: Real-time rates from authorized provider (timestamp recorded)
+  - Convert non-USD transactions to USD at transaction time using current rate
+  - Record FX rate and rounding adjustments in transaction/audit log
+  - Escrow and settlement remain in USD to avoid peg drift
+  - Periodic reconciliation frequency: Daily balance checks with 0.1% tolerance threshold

 ## System Architecture

 ### 1. Point Earning (Backed by Real Money)